-Greensands Holdings Limited (Registered Number: Jersey 98700) is the parent undertaking of the smallest and largest and only group to consolidate these financial statements.
-Greensands Holdings Limited was incorporated in Jersey and its registered office address is 44 Esplanade, St Helier, Jersey, United Kingdom, JE4 9WG.
-Copies of the consolidated financial statements may be obtained from the Company Secretary of Greensands Holdings Limited, at Southern House, Yeoman Road, Worthing, BN13 3NX.
+At 31 March 2025 Greensands Holdings Limited (Registered Number: Jersey 98700) was the parent undertaking of the smallest and largest and only group to consolidate these financial statements.
+Greensands Holdings Limited was incorporated in Jersey and its registered office address is 44 Esplanade, St Helier, Jersey, JE4 9WG.
+Copies of the consolidated financial statements may be obtained from the Company Secretary of Greensands Holdings Limited, at Southern House, Yeoman Road, Worthing, BN13 3NX, or from the Southern Water website.
+See note 16 for change to the ultimate parent company and ultimate controlling party.